2010–11 FA Cup: Fourth Round Proper

-Fifth round proper
+Fifth Round Proper

 The draw was held on Sunday 30 January 2011.
 For the second consecutive round, the lowest ranked team left in the competition was Crawley Town of the Conference National, the fifth tier of English football.
 They were the first non-League side to make the fifth round since 1994.
 Of the other 15 teams, 10 were from the Premier League, two from the Championship and three from League One.
 One match went to a replay, Leyton Orient v Arsenal.

-Sixth round proper
+Sixth Round Proper

 The draw was held on Sunday 20 February 2011.
-Reading of The Championship defeated Everton in the Fifth Round, and are the last non-Premier League team remaining in the competition, for the second year running.
+Reading of The Championship defeated Everton in the fifth round, and are the last non-Premier League team remaining in the competition, for the second year running.
 All seven other teams are from the Premier League.

 Semi-finals

 The draw was conducted by Hope Powell and Fabio Capello at Wembley Stadium on Sunday, 13 March 2011, after the result of the Stoke game, but before the end of the Manchester City game.
 Ties were played on 16/17 April at Wembley.
-With Manchester City's victory over Reading, it meant that the Semi-Finals of the Cup would be an all-Premier League affair, and in addition, Wembley Stadium would host its first ever Manchester derby game.
+With Manchester City's victory over Reading, it meant that the Semi-finals of the Cup would be an all-Premier League affair, and in addition, Wembley Stadium would host its first ever Manchester derby game.